natural-stupidity/CIS3090-F23-Assignments/Assignment 3/README.md

 Once the program is working in serial, add the OpenMP directives to allow it to run in parallel.

-Sample code is available on Courselink which contains boids.c and a makefile which will compile the graphical version of the program (boids) and the non-graphical version (boidsomp).
 The sample code will compile and run but it is not work correctly.
 Add the code and the OpenMP directives in the locations that are commented in the boids.c file.
 Also add code to time the execution of the parallel code in the main routine.